Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Above, I mentioned Early Theme Park access.
 This perk allows Disneyland onsite resort guests to enter the parks 30 minutes prior to opening and can really make or break your day.

-For example, we were able to ride all of the Fantasyland dark rides, (none of which are eligible for Genie+,) all before the park had even opened.
+For example, we were able to ride all of the Fantasyland dark rides, (none of which are eligible for Multi Pass) all before the park had even opened.
 Because we were ahead of the crowds, we were also able to experience Space Mountain with no wait.
 Once the park opens, all of these rides see higher wait times, particularly as the day goes on.

 When it comes to things to know before a Disneyland trip, your hotel options are an essential one.